learn-co-curriculum/uci-mod-3-object-relationships-with-belongs-to/README.md

 Now our relationship between songs and their artists is complete. **This is called the "belongs to" relationship**.
 A song can only have one artist (at least in our domain model), so we say that a song "belongs to" an artist.
 We enact this relationship by giving songs a setter and a getter method for their artist.
 There is nothing that requires that the artist attribute be filled with an instance of the `Artist` class.
 This is an internal contract that you must keep.
 As the developer you must make sure that you only put `Artist` instances in there!

-<a href='https://learn.co/lessons/ruby-intro-to-object-relationships-with-belongs-to' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-intro-to-object-relationships-with-belongs-to'>Intro to Object Relationships</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-intro-to-object-relationships-with-belongs-to' title='Intro to Object Relationships'>Intro to Object Relationships</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-intro-to-object-relationships-with-belongs-to'>Intro to Object Relationships</a> on Learn.co and start learning to code for free.</p>